Torsors in super-symmetry: Introduction---basic notations and main theorems

 Recall that a $k$-\emph{functor} is a set-valued functor defined on the category $\mathtt{Alg}_k$ of commutative algebras (over $k$).
 A representable $k$-functor is called an \emph{affine scheme}, and it is called an \emph{affine group} if it is group-valued.
 In addition, the category of $k$-functors includes faisceaux (or sheaves), faisceaux dur (or dur sheaves), schemes and affine schemes, as subcategories.
 These notions as well as relevant basic notions and constructions are directly generalized to the super context, in which everything is based on the tensor category $\M_k$ of vector spaces graded by the order-2-group $\mathbb{Z}_2$, equipped with the so-called \emph{super-symmetry}; see Section \ref{SSSLA}.

-The generalized notions are mostly called with ``super" attached.
+The generalized notions are called with ``super" attached, in principle.
 For example, a $k$-\emph{super-functor} is a set-valued functor $\X$ defined on the category $\mathtt{SAlg}_k$ of the super-commutative super-algebras (over $k$).
-Important is that given such an $\X$, there is associated the $k$-functor\footnote{The $k$-functor denoted here by $\X_{\mathsf{ev}}$ is alternatively denote by $\X_{\mathsf{res}}$ in \cite{MZ1}, in which the symbol $\X_{\mathsf{ev}}$ is used to denote the $k$-super-functor $R \mapsto \X(R_0)$.} $\X_{\mathsf{ev}}$ which is obtained from $\X$, restricting it to $\mathtt{Alg}_k$; ordinary algebras are regarded as \emph{purely even} super-algebras, or namely, super-algebras consisting of even elements, only.
-The category of $k$-super-functors includes the following full subcategories:
+Important is that given such an $\X$, there is associated the $k$-functor $\X_{\mathsf{ev}}$ which is obtained from $\X$, restricting it to $\mathtt{Alg}_k$; ordinary algebras are regarded as \emph{purely even} super-algebras, or namely, super-algebras consisting of even elements, only.
+We remark that the $k$-functor denoted here by $\X_{\mathsf{ev}}$ is alternatively denote by $\X_{\mathsf{res}}$ in \cite{MZ1}, in which the symbol $\X_{\mathsf{ev}}$ is used to denote the $k$-super-functor $R \mapsto \X(R_0)$.